-Haft Paykar | Seven Beauties is a group exhibition that revives, explores, and shares an ancient Persian text through an exercise in reception theory.
+“Haft Paykar | Seven Beauties” is a group exhibition that revives, explores, and shares an ancient Persian text through an exercise in reception theory, adopting Stuart Hall’s concept of encoding/decoding as a means of meaning-making of literary and other texts.
 This cultural theory fosters the idea that the meaning of any text is never fixed or transparent, rather shaped by a number of contributing factors by both the producer, who encodes a text with meaning, and the recipient, who decodes it.
-Interpretation is further shaped by distribution, personal experience, social circumstance, distance, and time.
+Interpretation is further shaped by distribution, personal experience, social circumstance, and other contextual contributors to meaning and understanding, including space and time.

 Natasha Chuk and Tooraj Khamenehzadeh